-An effective recruiting process allows SMEs to strengthen their employer brand awareness, broaden their networks, and build a large talent pool.
-The latter is especially important, as creating a strong talent pool can help save time and money when finding and hiring candidates for future roles.
+An effective recruiting process allows SMEs to strengthen their employer brand awareness, broaden networks, and build a large talent pool.
+This is important, as there are lower budgets for recruitment in SMEs, meaning creating a strong talent pool can help save time and money when finding candidates for future roles.

 Recruiting software helps SMEs achieve effective recruiting by streamlining workflows associated with finding and hiring candidates.
 The data-driven tools provide SMEs with recruitment analytics to evaluate their recruiting process and confidently identify what strategies are or are not working.
 Moreover, recruiting metrics help SMEs best invest and allocate recruiting budgets by providing a more accurate overview of which job advertising search sites and platforms deliver the best Return on Investment.